pulumi/pulumi-hugo/themes/default/content/blog/join-pulumi-user-group-community/index.md

 ## 7 Pulumi User Groups (PUGs) Meetups in 5 countries

-PUGs are led by Pulumi employees and [Puluminaries](/community/puluminaries/), who are passionate and experts in topics related to cloud infrastructure, Pulumi Cloud, cloud-native software development, and much more, and are willing to share their knowledge with the community.
+PUGs are led by Pulumi employees and [Puluminaries](/community/puluminaries/), who are passionate community members that are experts in topics related to cloud infrastructure, Pulumi Cloud, cloud-native software development, and much more, and are willing to share their knowledge with the community.

 ### United States Pulumi User Groups